 Don’t use over busy backgrounds.
 Reduced-opacity brand patterns are the only exception.

 Don’t place over colorful photos.
 Use a gold logo tab instead.

-The block IOWA logo, or any element of it, cannot be incorporated into unique graphics.
-This applies to graphics created for campus events, initiatives, campaign names, and retail products/services.
+The block IOWA logo, secondary logos, or any element of an official logo, cannot be incorporated into unique graphics.
+This applies to graphics created for awareness themes, campus events, initiatives, campaign names, and retail products/services.
 Exceptions to this rule include One Day for Iowa and OnIowa! event graphics.

 See Unique Campus Graphics for complete guidelines.

 Black and gold logo tabs provide additional flexibility.
 Use these as an alternative to the logo on a solid field of black or gold, and use over photos and white backgrounds to strengthen brand recognition.

 - Follow the logo minimum size and clear-space rules outlined above.